MartinLoeper/KAMP-DSL/README.md

 - possibly even a JDK  is necessary as we are using JDT to compile the Eclipse Plugin Project
 - the MANIFEST.mf file must import all necessary models which are referenced from .karl file via import (QuickFix available) as required bundles
 - the MANIFEST.mf file must import all Java classes which are referenced by KampRuleLanguageJvmModelInferrer as required bundles

+## Wiki
+For more information please navigate into the Wiki of this project.